List of Chinese inventions: Printing

-Movable type: The polymath scientist and official Shen Kuo (1031–1095) of the Song dynasty (960–1279) was the first to describe the process of movable type printing in his Dream Pool Essays of 1088.
+Movable type: The polymath scientist and official Shen Kuo (1031–1095 AD) of the Song dynasty (960–1279) was the first to describe the process of movable type printing in his Dream Pool Essays of 1088.
 He attributed the innovation of reusable fired clay characters to a little-known artisan named Bi Sheng (990–1051).
-Bi had experimented with wooden type characters, but their use was not perfected until 1297 to 1298 with the model of the official Wang Zhen (fl.
-1290–1333), who also arranged written characters by rhyme scheme on the surface of round table compartments.
+Bi had experimented with wooden type characters, but their use was not perfected until 1297 to 1298 with the model of the official Wang Zhen, who also arranged written characters by rhyme scheme on the surface of round table compartments.
 It was not until 1490 with the printed works of Hua Sui (1439–1513) that the Chinese perfected metal movable type characters, namely bronze.
 The scholar Xu Zhiding of Tai'an, Shandong developed vitreous enamel movable type printing in 1718.